-The French-governed islands of Guadeloupe are equal parts rugged and refined, mixed together by a little Parisian flair.
+The islands of Guadeloupe, still colonized by the French, are equal parts rugged and refined.
 This archipelago in the Lesser Antilles has recently become de rigueur for couples and honeymooners alike looking to enjoy the outdoors—with unspoiled, sandy beaches and tropical rainforests full of trails.
-Rich in diverse history, the overseas territory is also known for colonial architecture, lively festivals, and West Indian cuisine.
-Think: local ingredients transformed by French technique.
+Rich in diverse history, the overseas territory is also known for its colonial-era architecture, lively festivals, and cuisine.
+Think food, made with local ingredients, influenced by French technique.
 Here’s why we seriously think it’s worth considering for your honeymoon or your next couples getaway:

 What To Do

-Point-à-Pitre is home to lively markets like Marché Couvert where you can buy local handicrafts, coffee, and spices and Marché de la Darse, a market on the pier where vendors hawk tropical fruits and vegetables and fisherman sell their daily catch.
-The real draw in Guadeloupe is nature.
-Guadeloupe National Park on Basse-Terre is a lush tropical rainforest that spans more than 74,000 acres, full of winding hiking trails that’ll bring you to impressive sites like hot springs, the Carbet Falls, and the summit of La Soufrière volcano.
+Point-à-Pitre is home to markets like Marché Couvert—where you can buy local handicrafts, coffee, and spices—and Marché de la Darse, a market on the pier where vendors sell tropical fruits and vegetables and fisherman sell their daily catch.
+The main draw in Guadeloupe is nature.
+Guadeloupe National Park on Basse-Terre is a rainforest that spans more than 74,000 acres, full of winding hiking trails that’ll bring you to impressive sites like hot springs, the Carbet Falls, and the summit of La Soufrière volcano.
 The islands also have some of the best dive sites in the region—good enough for famed underwater explorer Jacques Cousteau.
 Scuba or snorkel in the marine reserve that bears his name.

 It’s the Caribbean, so beautiful beaches full of white, gold, and even pink sand, plus bright blue water are a guarantee.
 Grande-Anse Beach on Basse-Terre and Datcha Beach in Gosier on Grand-Terre are two of the most popular.
 For a more romantic feel, plan to stay or visit Terre-de-Haut and Les Saintes—a cluster of eight tiny islands on the southern coast.
 The remote and less-inhabited islands are good for either a day trip or a longer stay.